Japanese occupation of the Philippines: Background

 Japan launched an attack on the Philippines on 8 December 1941, just ten hours after their attack on Pearl Harbor.
 Initial aerial bombardment was followed by landings of ground troops both north and south of Manila.
 The defending Philippine and United States troops were under the command of General Douglas MacArthur, who had been recalled to active duty in the United States Army earlier in the year and was designated commander of the United States Armed Forces in the Asia-Pacific region.
 The aircraft of his command were destroyed; the naval forces were ordered to leave; and because of the circumstances in the Pacific region, reinforcement and resupply of his ground forces were impossible.
 Under the pressure of superior numbers, the defending forces withdrew to the Bataan Peninsula and to the island of Corregidor at the entrance to Manila Bay.
 Manila, declared an open city to prevent its destruction, was occupied by the Japanese on 2 January 1942.

-The Philippine defense continued until the final surrender of U.S.-Philippine forces on the Bataan Peninsula on April 10, 1942, and on Corregidor on May 6, 1942.
+The Philippine defense continued until the final surrender of US-Philippine forces on the Bataan Peninsula on April 10, 1942, and on Corregidor on May 6, 1942.
 Quezon and Osmeña had accompanied the troops to Corregidor and later left for the United States, where they set up a government-in-exile.
 MacArthur was ordered to Australia, where he started to plan for a return to the Philippines.

-Most of the 80,000 prisoners of war captured by the Japanese at Bataan were forced to undertake the "Bataan Death March" to a prison camp 105 kilometers to the north.
+Quezon's political rival, former president Aguinaldo, sided with the Japanese invaders as a collaborator.
+In exchange, Japan initially was going to appoint Aguinaldo as President of a Japanese puppet-state in the Philippines, but later gave him the position of National Distribution Corporation head, placing him in charge of rationing prime commodities for the Japanese war effort.Most of the 80,000 prisoners of war captured by the Japanese at Bataan were forced to undertake the "Bataan Death March" to Camp O'Donnell prison camp in Capas, Tarlac 105 kilometers to the north of Mariveles Bataan.
 Thousands of men, weakened by disease and malnutrition and treated harshly by their captors, died before reaching their destination.
 More men died from Japanese mistreatment in the first four months in the camps than had died in the four months of battle previously.